datademofun/heroku-basic-flask/README.md

 git push origin master
 ~~~

-And to get it deployed on Heroku:
+And, again, to get it deployed on Heroku:

 ~~~
 git push heroku master